Rct567/FrequencyMan/README.md

 In the __language data folder__ itself (`\user_files\lang_data`) the following type of files can be placed:

 - __names lists__: A text file with names/words that will not be used to calculate the rankings.
-It basically functions like a 'global' ignore list.
 The file name should start with "names", such as `names_to_ignore.txt`.
+- __ignore lists__: A text file with words that will not be used to calculate the rankings.
+The file name should start with "ignore".

+Both 'name lists' and 'ignore lists' placed in the __language data folder__ itself are used for all languages.

 ## Reorder logging